cbuckinger/MechaCar_Statistical_Analysis/README.md

 Tests of Normality
 Shapiro-Wilk
 Shapiro-Wilk identifies the probability that the data being analyzed is from a normal distribution.
 It generates two statistics, the w and the p.
 The w statistic in conjunction with the degrees of freedom calculated in the test provides the p-value.
 The p value is the statistic by which we measure the validity of the null hypothesis based on the level of confidence set at the outset of the analysis.
 The null hypothesis (Ho) for Shapiro-Wilk is of a normal distribution.
 The alternate hypothesis (Ha) is non-normal distribution.
 Assuming an alpha of .05 (95% confidence level) the following is the guide:
-P>.05: fail to reject Ho: not sufficient evidence to say the sample does not come from a normal distribution. p<.05: reject the null hypothesis: sufficient evidence to say that sample does not come from a normal distribution.
+  p>.05: fail to reject Ho: not sufficient evidence to say the sample does not come from a normal distribution.
+  p<.05: reject the null hypothesis: sufficient evidence to say that sample does not come from a normal distribution.

-Results of Shapiro-Wilk with Histogram and Density Plots All but one feature displayed normal distribution.
-That feature was vehicle length; however non-normality was slight.
+Results of Shapiro-Wilk with Histogram and Density Plots
+All but one feature displayed normal distribution.
+That feature was vehicle length; however, non-normality was slight.

 ![Density_and_Hist_MPG](https://user-images.githubusercontent.com/101474477/176984880-902d1e5f-d862-4cc3-a37c-03d4a9193a1c.png)
 ![Density_and_Hist_Length](https://user-images.githubusercontent.com/101474477/176984918-f7ff47d7-d195-4c3e-880e-c2cbc144ef15.png)